lukacsg/openlostcat/README.md

 { "public_transport": ["stop_position", "platform"] }
 ```

+### Value Types and Conversion

+...

+strings by default... other json types are translated to string

+integer-> string

+bool-> yes/no

+remark on null value, see later...

 ### Multiple Tag-Value Checking

 Multiple tag-value checking conditions (atomic filters) can be but together into a JSON object.
 In such cases, the condition matches if both of them is met for at least one of the tag bundles of the queried objects at a location (a.k.a. conjunctive, or _AND_ condition).
 The following condition evaluates to true for every location where a subway stop position is found (there must be a single object having both tags with the given values):